 The stats below are for 2015 to 2016 and the whole-Wales average stands at 18.4%

 |Cardiff & Vale||14.6%|

-Although women are more likely to attempt to quit smoking when pregnant3, research shows that 16% of Welsh women who smoke continue to do so throughout their pregnancy.4
+Although women are more likely to attempt to quit smoking when pregnant3, research shows that 16% of pregnant women in Wales smoke throughout their pregnancy.4

-% of mothers, by nation, who smoked during pregnancy
+% of women, by nation, who smoked during pregnancy

 % were smokers but gave up during pregnancy